prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

 ---
-title: "React In Markdown In React"
+title: "React In Markdown (In React)"
-date: "2018-02-08"
+date: "2018-02-10"
 publish: true
 ---

 <section class="blog-section">

 This website is made with <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby.js</a>, a static site generator for React.
 You can look at its source <a href="https://github.com/prichey/prestonrichey.com" target="_blank">here</a>.
-Gatsby (via Webpack) packages up React components, Markdown files, and other assets, creating a bundle that loads as fast as possible.
-The experience developing a Gatsby site is also the best I've ever had, including a hot-reloading development server and a truly zero-config setup.
+Gatsby packages up React components, Markdown files, and other assets, creating bundles of code that load as fast as possible.
+The experience developing a Gatsby site is also the best I've ever had, including a hot-reloading development server and a zero-config setup.
 I'm smitten.

 My <em>one</em> complaint with Gatsby was that I wanted to be able to embed React components inside of Markdown.
 Say you want to make a cool D3 visualization to add to your blog post.
 Or maybe you want to make an ad-hoc interactive survey form.
 React (fortunately, in my opinion) forces you to think about your code in components, so it seemed like a significant loss <em>not</em> to be able to use components within a blog post.
 Surely I wasn't the only one who felt the same way, so I did a quick search on Gatsby's Github page, and sure enough, someone had opened up an <a href="https://github.com/gatsbyjs/gatsby/issues/312" target="_blank">issue</a> in June 2016 asking:

 > Is there an easy way to use React components in my Markdown source.
 Something like reactdown?

-I subscribed to get notifications on any further discussion of the topic and went about my way, waiting for someone smarter than myself (or at least more familiar with React internals and compiling HAST) to come along and offer up a solution.
+I subscribed to get notifications on any further discussion of the topic and went about my way, waiting for someone smarter than myself (or at least more familiar with React internals and compiling <a href="https://github.com/syntax-tree/hast" target="_blank">HAST</a>) to come along and offer up a solution.

 </section>